Carnot's theorem (thermodynamics): Definition of thermodynamic temperature

 Substituting this equation back into the above equation $\frac{q_C}{q_H} = f(T_H,T_C)$ gives a relationship for the efficiency in terms of thermodynamic temperatures:

-Applicability to fuel cells and batteries
+Applicability to fuel cells

-Since fuel cells and batteries can generate useful power when all components of the system are at the same temperature ($T=T_H=T_C$), they are clearly not limited by Carnot's theorem, which states that no power can be generated when $T_H=T_C$.
-This is because Carnot's theorem applies to engines converting thermal energy to work, whereas fuel cells and batteries instead convert chemical energy to work.
-Nevertheless, the second law of thermodynamics still provides restrictions on fuel cell and battery energy conversion.
+Since fuel cells can generate useful power when all components of the system are at the same temperature ($T=T_H=T_C$), they are clearly not limited by Carnot's theorem, which states that no power can be generated when $T_H=T_C$.
+This is because Carnot's theorem applies to engines converting thermal energy to work, whereas fuel cells instead convert chemical energy to work.
+Nevertheless, the second law of thermodynamics still provides restrictions on fuel cell energy conversion.

-A Carnot battery is a type of energy storage system that stores electricity in heat storage and converts the stored heat back to electricity through thermodynamic cycles.
+A Carnot battery is a type of energy storage system that stores electricity in thermal energy storage and converts the stored heat back to electricity through thermodynamic cycles.